SU-NCS/Intro_to_programming/week-1-session-2.md

 #### Activity 3: Write a Challenge for the Adventure Game using I/O

-* Write a challenge that uses math to add, subtract, multiply or divide
+Write a challenge that uses math to add, subtract, multiply or divide
-* Write a challenge that asks a question and tests the value of the answer

 #### Activity 4: Introduce the Adventure Game and add a Challenge

 In the final activity for the week, we introduce the Adventure Game framework and students write a challenge using the "print" statement.